whisthq/whist/website/README.md

 ### Components

 We choose to use functional React components instead of class components because of their simplicity and readability.
-In addition, we use arrow functions because they make our code more concise.
 For instance, whereas a traditional class component may look like

 ```
 export default class ExampleComponent<MyProps, MyState> extends React.Component
 ```

-a functional component using arrow functions looks like
+a functional component looks like

 ```
-const ExampleComponent = (props: any) => {}
+function ExampleComponent(props: any)
 ```

 For consistency, the use of functional React components is enforced across the repo.